 In addition to producing toxins, these harmful algal blooms (HABs) can produce taste and odor issues in public water supplies.
 Recommended maximum levels of the most common of these algal toxins in drinking water and waters used for recreation are extremely low, making many of these compounds among the most deadly toxins known to man.
 These problems can be caused by several genera of algae, including Microcystis, Planktothrix, Dolichospermum (formerly Anabaena), and Cylindrospermopsis.
 EnviroScience is experienced in the analysis of algae/cyanobacteria populations and the quantification of common algal toxins.

 EnviroScience offers the following in-house Harmful Algal Bloom (HAB) services:

 Algae Toxin Testing via QPCR: NO GENE = NO TOXIN

 A variety of environmental factors may determine whether a harmful algal bloom (HAB) is producing toxin(s) at a given time and place, and a bloom that is not producing toxins one day may produce them the next.
 Genomic cyanobacteria screening via DNA-based Quantitative Polymerase Chain Reaction, or qPCR, helps determine the potential for cyanotoxin production.
-It is possible to have a gene present without cyanotoxin production; however if cyanotoxins are being produced, the gene must be present.
-The presence or absence of toxin-producing genes in an algae bloom can help determine whether further testing for algal toxins via ELISA or another method is warranted.
+It is possible to have a gene present without cyanotoxin production; however, if cyanotoxins are being produced, the gene must be present.
+The presence or absence of toxin-producing genes in an algae bloom can help determine whether further testing for algal toxins via Enzyme-linked immunosorbent assay (ELISA) tests or another method is warranted.

 qPCR tests for the following toxin genes are available from EnviroScience: